-• grid (GridBase) - The grid for which the boundary conditions are defined

-- axis (int) The axis to which this boundary condition is associated - upper (bool) Flag indicating whether this boundary condition is associated with the upper side of an axis or not.
-In essence, this determines the direction of the local normal vector of the boundary. - rank (int) The tensorial rank of the field for this boundary condition - value (float or str) An expression that determines the value of the boundary condition. - target (str) Selects which value is actually set.
+- grid (GridBase) The grid for which the boundary conditions are defined - axis (int) The axis to which this boundary condition is associated - upper (bool) Flag indicating whether this boundary condition is associated with the upper side of an axis or not.
+In essence, this determines the direction of the local normal vector of the boundary. - rank (int) The tensorial rank of the field for this boundary condition - value (float or str or callable) An expression that determines the value of the boundary condition.
+Alternatively, this can be a (jitable, vectorized) function with signature (adjacent_value, dx, coords, t) that determines the value of target from the closest field value adjacent_value, the spatial discretization dx in the direction perpendicular to the wall, the spatial coordinates of the wall point, and time t. - target (str) Selects which value is actually set.
 Possible choices include value, derivative, and virtual_point.